openshift-labs/learn-katacoda/middleware/rhoar-getting-started-nodejs/07-redeploy-to-openshift.md

 ``oc rollout status dc/nodejs-configmap``{{execute}}

-and wait for it report
+and wait for it to report
 `replication controller "nodejs-configmap-2" successfully rolled out`

 Once the application is re-deployed, re-visit the sample UI by clicking the